-Christmas time is approaching fast and as every year, we pick our favourite movies to watch this year.
+Christmas time is approaching fast and like every year, we pick our favorite movies to watch this year.

 Get inspired by our collection of the 20+ best Christmas Carol quotes.